Hodge classes and the Jacquet-Langlands correspondence: Arthur packets, Galois representations, and Hodge classes

 is trivial. \end{prop}

-The proposition above encodes the expected relation between the automorphic form $\Pi$ and the cohomology of the Shimura variety $\Sh_{\tilde{\mathscr{G}},\cK}$, and is consistent with Cor. \ref{cor:hodge-is-purely-of-type-(d,d)}.
-As mentioned in the introduction (Remark \ref{rem:mainremark-intro}, (ii)(b)), the proof of this will appear elsewhere.
-See also \S \ref{sec:motivated} for a possible way to bypass the proposition above.
+The proposition above encodes the expected relation between the automorphic form $\Pi$ and the cohomology of the Shimura variety $\Sh_{\tilde{\mathrsfs{G}},\cK}$, and is consistent with Corollary \ref{cor:hodge-is-purely-of-type-(d,d)}.
+As such, it is an immediate consequence of the following special case of Kottwitz's conjecture \cite[\S 10]{kot}:

+\begin{prop} Assume Kottwitz's conjecture for Shimura varieties attached to unitary similitude groups.
+Then the action of $\Gal(\Qbar/F_\Sigma)$ on the semisimplification of